ckeditor/ckeditor5/docs/installation/integrations/react.md

 ### Integrating the editor from source

-In this approach, you will include a CKEditor 5 {@link installation/advanced/integrating-from-source-webpack built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.
+In this approach, you will include a CKEditor&nbsp;5 {@link installation/advanced/integrating-from-source-webpack built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor&nbsp;5 needs.

-Read more about this option in the [Integrating CKEditor 5 from source](#integrating-ckeditor-5-built-from-source) section.
+Read more about this option in the [Integrating CKEditor&nbsp;5 from source](#integrating-ckeditor-5-built-from-source) section.

 ### Using the document editor build